Morphological Symmetries in Robotics: Background

 \subsubsection{The group of rigid transformations in Euclidean space}

-In robotics theory, a fundamental group of symmetries is the group of Euclidean isometries (or rigid transformations) in $\dimEvolution$-dimensions, known as the matrix Euclidean group $\EG[\dimEvolution]$ (in practise $\dimEvolution$ most frequently refers to $3$-dimensional space, although some toy examples will rely on $\dimEvolution=2$).
-To define a morphological symmetry, we study this group in its abstract (non-matrix) form.
+In the context of robotics, a crucial group of symmetries is the group of Euclidean isometries (or rigid transformations) in $\dimEvolution$-dimensions.
+This group is usually denoted as the matrix Euclidean group $\EG[\dimEvolution] := \OG[\dimEvolution] \ltimes \mathbb{T}_{\dimEvolution}$ (typically, $\dimEvolution$ refers to a $3$-dimensional space, but we present some simplified examples in two dimensions $\dimEvolution=2$).
+Here, $\OG[\dimEvolution]$ represents the orthogonal group, which includes all rotations and reflections, and $\mathbb{T}_{\dimEvolution}$ represents the translation group in $\dimEvolution$-dimensional space.
+To define a morphological symmetry, we study this group in is abstract (non-matrix) form.
 Specifically, let $\G[E] \cong \EG[\dimEvolution]$ denote a group \highlight{isomorphic} to $\EG[\dimEvolution]$, where transformations are abstracted from their usual $\dimEvolution$-dimensional space of action.
 Throughout this work, we define distinct representations for these symmetry transformations.
 However, when we use these symmetries as transformations of points, vectors, and spatial vectors in $\dimEvolution+1$-dimensions, we default to the standard homogenous matrix representation: